santhoshkammari/COVID-19-CLASSIFICATION-FROM-CHEST-X-RAY-IMAGES/README.md

 Normal person chest x-ray image dataset:There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).1341 images are of Normal category.

 **OBJECTIVES:**

+Develop a cnn model adapted from VGG-16.

+**PREPROCESSING:**

+Converting 224x224 RGB image to BGR image, because OpenCV library uses BGR image format.
+Scaling down pixel values to 0 and 1 by dividing with 255 Data augmentation: Horizontal flip, Slight zoom, Slight shear.
+Resize to 224x224x3 RGB to BGR format.
+Splitting of dataset into train, validation, test 8:1:1